aldumas/kb/categories/programming/java/floating-point-nan.md

 >[!caution]
 >`NaN` values are all distinct; that is, for any variable `x` which holds the special `NaN` value, `x == Double.NaN` will never be true.
 To check for this value, use `Double.isNaN(x)`.

-There are two other special floating point values which represent the concept of [[java-floating-point-infinity|infinity]].
+There are two other special floating point values which represent the concept of [[floating-point-infinity|infinity]].

 ---
 # References